kugesh-Rajasekaran/extract-apk/README.md

 ## Troubleshooting

+### Python Implementation

 1. If you see "No module named 'androguard'" error:

    - Make sure you've activated the virtual environment
    - Try reinstalling androguard: `pip install androguard==3.3.5`

 2. If you get API level warnings:
    - These are informational messages and don't affect functionality
    - The tool will use the closest available API level

-3. If the script hangs:
-   - The script includes a 30-second timeout
-   - For large APKs, you might need to increase the timeout in the code
+### Node.js Implementation

+1. If you see module not found errors:

+   - Make sure you've run `npm install`
+   - Try removing node_modules and package-lock.json and run `npm install` again

+2. If you get file access errors:
+   - Ensure the APK file path is correct and accessible
+   - Check if you have read permissions for the APK file

-## Script Explanation
+## Implementation Details

+### Python Version

-The script uses androguard's APK class to parse and extract information from APK files.
+The Python implementation uses androguard's APK class to parse and extract information from APK files.
 It includes:

 - Error handling for invalid APK files
-- Timeout protection (30 seconds)
 - Detailed progress logging
 - Structured output format

+### Node.js Version

+The Node.js implementation uses adbkit-apkreader to parse and extract information from APK files.
+It includes:

+- Async/await based implementation
+- Error handling for invalid APK files
+- Detailed progress logging
+- Structured output format matching the Python version

 ## License